-Most similar to our work is \cite{levin2019bootstrapping}, where they propose a two-step bootstrap procedure under the \textit{random dot product graphs} \cite{young2007random}.
-They first estimate the latent positions with the adjacency spectral embedding \cite{sussman2012consistent}, and then resample the estimated positions to generate either bootstrap replicates of U-statistics of latent positions, or bootstrap replicates of whole networks.
-Thus, their methods can also bootstrap network statistics that are not expressible as U-statistics.
-The authors establish consistency for bootstrapping U-statistics of latent positions.
+The work most closely related to ours is \cite{levin2019bootstrapping}, which proposes a two-step bootstrap procedure under the random dot product graph model \cite{young2007random}.
+The procedure first estimates the latent positions using adjacency spectral embedding \cite{sussman2012consistent}, and then resamples the estimated positions to generate either bootstrap replicates of U-statistics of the latent positions or bootstrap replicates of entire networks.
+Thus, their method can also bootstrap network statistics that are not expressible as U-statistics.
+The authors establish consistency for bootstrapping U-statistics of the latent positions.

-While U-statistics, especially subgraph counts, are an important class of functionals in network analysis, there are many other network quantities of interest.
-In particular, many $\textit{local}$ statistics associated with a single node do not fit the form of a U-statistic.
-Moreover, all aforementioned resampling methods are developed under the framework of graphon models, which asserts that the distributions of random graphs are unchanged when node labels are permuted.
-However, in practice, the assumption of node exchangeability may not always be desirable, especially when we study local statistics associated with certain nodes.
-In a network with heterogeneous node properties, we may be particularly interested in certain nodes and want to make sure each node maintains its own property in the resampled networks.
-For example, in a social network, we may naturally hope that an influential person (a node with a high centrality measure) remains influential in the resampled networks.
+While U-statistics, especially subgraph counts, form an important class of functionals in network analysis, there are many other network quantities of interest.
+In particular, many local statistics associated with individual nodes do not take the form of U-statistics.
+Moreover, most of the aforementioned resampling methods are developed within the framework of graphon models, which assume that the distribution of a random graph is unchanged under permutations of node labels.
+However, in practice, the assumption of node exchangeability may not always be desirable, especially when studying local statistics associated with specific nodes.
+In a network with heterogeneous node properties, we may be particularly interested in certain nodes and want to ensure that each node preserves its own properties in the resampled networks.
+For example, in a social network, we may naturally expect an influential person, represented by a node with a high centrality measure, to remain influential in the resampled networks.